bkil/gemiweb0/doc/platform.md

 * the implementation relies on the behavior of a single rendering engine with regard to an obscure quirk or an optional experimental feature
 * assuming that all mouse and touchpad are equipped with more than one button and a usable scroll wheel or strip
 * assuming that a user has a pointing device at all or prefers to use it instead of the keyboard when interspersed with typing
+* not realizing pointer acceleration: that a mouse or touchpad may not be able to cross a big enough screen with a single stroke or that holding the cursor still on top of a small target or through a narrow tunnel can be difficult

 ### Emulation